netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

 Checkout Presentation
 ~~~~~~~~~~~~~~~~~~~~~

-* *Display Title*: Set the shipping method title which will be displayed in the checkout if
+* *Display Title*: Set the shipping method title which will be displayed in the checkout.
-  the DHL logo is not shown (see below).
 * *Sort Order*: Enter a number into this field to control the sorting of shipping methods
   in the checkout (optional).
 * *Shipping Options Display*: Select what should be displayed in the checkout: